kev374k/league_prediction_models/docs/README.md

 For our encoding of these variables, since they were already discrete values, they could easily be placed into a Pipeline and into our model to train and predict data.

+### Performance Baseline
-<strong>Performance Baseline:</strong> For our model, we decided that a DecisionTreeClassifier would make the most sense for this simple prediction, while having a maximum depth of 3, because we presumed that a simpler model shouldn't be as complicated, only allowing for more simple and therefore straighter results.
+For our model, we decided that a DecisionTreeClassifier would make the most sense for this simple prediction, while having a maximum depth of 3, because we presumed that a simpler model shouldn't be as complicated, only allowing for more simple and therefore straighter results.

 With this data in mind, we received an accuracy of approximately ~83%.
 We think this is a good baseline model that is decently accurately — it also is simple and logical in the fact that it is more likely for a team to win when players individually do well in aspects like Kills and Assists (more kills and more assists equal more gold and time) while also lowering eaths (Deaths are bad, because they give the enemy team gold and time to get objectives).
 Overall, we were satisifed with this baseline models' performance because of how well it did with so little to train on.

 ## Final Model

+### New Features
-<h3>New Features Added:</h3> Position, Teamname, Dragons, Barons, Heralds, Turret Plates, Towers, Inhibitors, First Blood, Double Kills, Triple Kills, Earned GPM, golddiffat15, xpdiffat15, DPM, CSPM, and VSPM.
+<strong>New Features Added:</strong> Position, Teamname, Dragons, Barons, Heralds, Turret Plates, Towers, Inhibitors, First Blood, Double Kills, Triple Kills, Earned GPM, golddiffat15, xpdiffat15, DPM, CSPM, and VSPM.

 <strong>Why Position and Teamname Matter</strong>
 As strong observes of esports ourselves, we obviously noticed a pattern as to how some teams did versus others in competitive matches.
 Instinctively, we understand that only one team will win Worlds, which also means that they are likely better than many other teams.
 For teams like T1 and DRX (both of which were in the Worlds Final), it would make sense that they would be predicted to win any given match.